Car Nicobar: History

-The sea farers of the region referred to the island as the "northern land of the nake" i.e. Car Nakkavar which is perhaps the direct predecessor of the current name Car Nicobar.
+The seafarers of the region referred to the island as the "northern land of the nake" i.e. Car Nakkavar which is perhaps the direct predecessor of the current name Car Nicobar.

 2004 tsunami devastation

 The island was severely affected by the tsunami that was caused by the 2004 Indian Ocean earthquake, which led to many deaths and damaged infrastructure.
 Car Nicobar lies 750 km from the epicenter of the 2004 Indian Ocean earthquake, and the ensuing tsunamis struck it with great force.
 Witnesses reported the waves were as high as 30 ft (9 m).
 As of December 30, 2004, the number of casualties remained unknown, but were estimated to be high.
 One survivor told the Associated Press: "There's not a single hut which is standing.
 Everything is gone.
 Most of the people have gone away from the shore and Indian govt has made many relief programmes here such as temporary shelters, subsidize their every primary needs etc."